From Lausanne to Bangkok: the life of Thailand’s Queen Sirikit

 Sirikit was just 16 when the future king – who had grown up in Lausanne from the age of five – met her in Paris in 1948.
 She was one of two daughters.
 Her father was Prince Chandaburi Suranath Kitiyakara, the Siamese ambassador to France.

+Sirikit and Bhumibol were cousins, both descendants of King Rama V, who died in 1910.

 Sirikit studied classical music and French.
-Bhumibol encouraged her to complete her studies at a private school in Lausanne, before they got engaged in the summer of 1949 in Pully, where the future monarch’s mother, sister and brother lived.
+Bhumibol encouraged her to complete her studies at a private school in Lausanne, before they got engaged in the summer of 1949 in Pully, where the future monarch’s family lives.

 The wedding took place in Bangkok on April 28, 1950.
 Sirikit became queen on May 5, 1950, with the coronation of Bhumibol, who was to be known as Rama IX.